nandininair1504/mozilor/README.md

 - Products Import

 Database name : mozilor
+(Save a copy of .env.example and rename it as .env to make the DB configurations)

 After taking the pull, please run the following commands
 - php artisan migrate